fadihanna123/modules/README.md

 # Modules

-> Modules Template is backend template for handling various development backend tasks like authentication or creating content. <br />
+> Modules Template is a backend template for handling various development backend tasks like authentication or creating content. <br />

 > Auth Module: To authenticate login. <br />
 > Content Module: To get/add/update/Delete content like menuitems/cards/posts. <br />